harena-lab/harena-space/README.md

 Digital Content Components [Reference and Examples](http://datasci4health.github.io/harena-space/src/adonisjs/public/dccs/).

 Learn and try to instantiate and customize Digital Content Components (DCCs) at the [DCC Playground](http://datasci4health.github.io/harena-space/src/adonisjs/public/dccs/playground/).

-# Directory Map

-* **author** - Front-end of the authoring environment that runs in the client side.
-The `author.html` plus the `js/index.js` files are the main modules.
-The Javascript files of the module are in the `[js]` directory.

-* **dccs** - Digital Content Components (DCCs) library.
-The authoring environment and the generated cases use web components to execute active web tasks, e.g., buttons, animations, inputs, etc. These web components follow the DCC standard and are stored in this directory.

-* **infra** - Contains infrastructure related modules, which are shared by the Author and Player platforms -- e.g., the bus service.

-* **lib** - External javascript libraries adopted by both platforms (author and player).

-* **player** - Kernel of the HTML cases player.
-This kernel is used by the `translator` module to produce the final HTML version of the cases, which have the player kernel inside them.

-* **translator** - Translates the markdown document of a case to the final case executed in the player using HTML, CSS, and Javascript.
-In the process, it produces an intermediary object representation of the case.